Dániel Sallói: Professional

 In July 2015, Sallói returned to his former club by signing for the first team of Újpest FC, although on an amateur contract.
 He made his professional debut on 18 July 2015, a day before his 19th birthday.
 He scored his first professional league goal exactly one week later in a 3–1 victory over Vasas SC.
 He also made four appearances for the club in the Magyar Kupa, scoring six goals in the competition.
 In total, he scored seven goals and four assists in sixteen matches in all competitions.
 In league play, he scored one goal in twelve appearances.

 On 13 January 2016, it was announced that Sallói had returned to Sporting Kansas City, signing a professional, first-team contract and becoming the club's fourth all-time homegrown player.
 He was eligible to be a HGP because of his residence in the area and because he had played for the club's academy team.

 Prior to the 2016 Major League Soccer season, Sallói was loaned to Sporting's reserve side, Swope Park Rangers.
 In total, he scored four goals in ten league appearances during the loan.
 In June 2016, it was announced that he would return to Hungary for a year-long loan at Vasas.
 However after only the first match of the season, the loan was switched to newly promoted Gyirmót who was coached by István Urbányi, Sallói's former coach at the Sporting Kansas City Academy.

 After appearing with the reserve team in 2016, Sallói was a rotational piece in Sporting's front line in 2017, starting 12 and appearing in 22 regular season MLS matches, mostly as a winger.
 Sallói scored three goals and assisted two in league play.
 Sallói was also a heavy contributor in Sporting's 2017 Open Cup championship run, scoring the winning goal in the 2017 Open Cup final against the New York Red Bulls off a through ball from midfielder Benny Feilhaber.

 Sallói became the starting left winger for Sporting through the 2018 season, helping KC finish atop the Western Conference.
 Sallói scored 11 goals and assisted 7 times in regular season play, with an additional three goals in the 2018 MLS Playoffs.
 Through 2019 and 2020, Sallói entered a scoring slump, scoring one goal in 35 league appearances through both seasons.

 Sallói rebounded in 2021, helping Sporting reach 3rd place in the West.
 Sallói finished with 16 goals and 8 assists and was named a finalist for the Landon Donovan MLS MVP Award.

+Sallói joined Toronto FC from a trade with Sporting Kansas City, signing with Toronto FC for a two year deal through the 2027 season with a club option of 2028.